fix8/fix8/README.md

 decoders and instantiation tables; a runtime library to support the generated code and framework; and a set of complete client/server test applications.

 [Fix8 Market Tech](https://www.fix8mt.com/) develops and maintains Fix8, [Fix8Pro and UFE](https://www.fix8mt.com), the commercially supported version of Fix8.

 **For enterprise use we recommend Fix8Pro.**

+**For enterprise use we recommend Fix8Pro.**